Neural Network Quantization for Microcontrollers: A Comprehensive Survey of Methods, Platforms, and Applications: Conclusion

-\begin{IEEEbiography}[{ }]{Dara Varam} (Graduate Student Member, IEEE) received the dual B.Sc. in computer engineering and mathematics with a minor in data science from the American University of Sharjah, U.A.E, in 2023.
+\begin{IEEEbiography}[{ }]{Hamza A. Abushahla} (Graduate Student Member, IEEE) received the B.Sc. degree in Computer Engineering from the American University of Sharjah (AUS), U.A.E., in 2024, where he is currently pursuing the M.Sc. degree in Machine Learning.
+He is a Graduate Teaching and Research Assistant with the Department of Computer Science and Engineering at AUS.
+He is also a Visiting Researcher with the Advanced Research and Innovation Center (ARIC) at Khalifa University, Abu Dhabi, UAE.
+His research interests include quantization and compression of neural networks, microcontrollers, computer security, and robotics.
+He is a member of the IEEE Eta Kappa Nu Honors Society. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Dara Varam} (Graduate Student Member, IEEE) received the dual B.Sc. in computer engineering and mathematics with a minor in data science from the American University of Sharjah, U.A.E, in 2023.
 He is currently pursuing the M.Sc. in Machine Learning at the same institution.
 He has been a research assistant with the Department of Computer Science and Engineering since 2021.
 Dara is also part of the Massachusetts Institute of Technology's Senseable City Laboratory as a visiting student.
 His research interests include deep learning, quantization and compression of neural networks, computer vision and optics.
-He is a member of the IEEE Eta Kappa Nu Honors Society and the Engineering Honors Society at the American University of Sharjah. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Ariel J. N. Panopio} (Graduate Student Member, IEEE) received the B.Sc. degree in Computer Science with a minor in Data Science from the American University of Sharjah, United Arab Emirates, in 2024, where he is currently pursuing the M.Sc. degree in Machine Learning.
+He is a member of the IEEE Eta Kappa Nu Honors Society and the Engineering Honors Society at the American University of Sharjah. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Ariel J. N. Panopio} (Graduate Student Member, IEEE) received the B.Sc. degree in Computer Science with a minor in Data Science from the American University of Sharjah, United Arab Emirates, in 2024, where he is currently pursuing the M.Sc. degree in Machine Learning.
 He is also a Graduate Teaching and Research Assistant with the American University of Sharjah.
 His research interests include natural language processing, generative artificial intelligence, and computer security.
-He is a member of the IEEE Eta Kappa Nu Honors Society and the Tau Beta Pi Engineering Honor Society at the American University of Sharjah. \end{IEEEbiography}
+He is a member of the IEEE Eta Kappa Nu Honors Society and the Tau Beta Pi Engineering Honor Society at the American University of Sharjah. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Mohamed AlHajri} (Senior Member, IEEE) received the B.Sc. degree (with Highest Hons.) in electrical engineering from Khalifa University, UAE, in 2015, and the M.Sc. and Ph.D. degrees in electrical engineering and computer science, with a minor in applied mathematics from the Massachusetts Institute of Technology, Cambridge, MA, USA, in 2018 and 2023, respectively.
+He is currently an Assistant Professor of Computer Science and Engineering with the College of Engineering, American University of Sharjah, UAE.
+His research interests lie at the intersection of information theory, machine learning, and wireless communications, focusing on the analysis and design of low-complexity inference algorithms and real-time processing of large datasets from complex systems. \end{IEEEbiography}